jessegmeyerlab/proteomics-tutorial/manuscript.md

 ### 5. Ion mobility
 In the context of omics research, a fundamental task is the separation, identification, and quantification of molecules in complex mixtures.
 Mass spectrometry alone can only provide two-dimensional data including mass-to-charge ratio and their intensity.
-Liquid chromatography contributes to the separation of compounds and further provides the third dimension of information, retention time (RT), which make LC-MS evolves as the “golden standard” for proteomic analysis[@DOI:10.1021/ac8013669; @DOI:10.1016/j.drudis.2009.02.007].
+Liquid chromatography contributes to the separation of compounds and further provides the third dimension of information, retention time (RT), which make LC-MS evolves as the “golden standard” for proteomic analysis [@DOI:10.1021/ac8013669; @DOI:10.1016/j.drudis.2009.02.007].
 Despite the substantial improvements in mass spectrometry resolution and liquid chromatography consistency, accurately identifying extremely similar molecules such as isomers with LC-MS remains a challenge.
 Ion mobility mass spectrometry (IM-MS), a technique that utilizes electric fields to transport analytes through a buffer gas, is beneficial for separating and identifying ions based on their size, shape, and charge state.
-This technique provides the fourth dimension of information, collision cross section (CCS), which allows for more comprehensive characterization of molecules[@DOI:10.1021/ac504720m].
+This technique provides the fourth dimension of information, collision cross section (CCS), which allows for more comprehensive characterization of molecules [@DOI:10.1021/ac504720m].
 Apparently, multi-dimensional data is always beneficial for us to understand things comprehensively and accurately, thus getting closer to the truth.

 In terms of mass spectrometry based proteomic analysis, adding CCS data can help us better separate, identify, and quantify peptides.

 The core principle of ion mobility spectrometry is to separate ions in an inert gas under the influence of an electric field (E), and then measure the amount of time it takes for each ion to pass through drift tube, which is defined to be the steady-state drift velocity (Vd) correlated to the specific analyte’s mobility (K), as shown in Eq.
 1.
                            Vd = KE                                                                                        (Eq.1)
 While the primary measurement in IMS analyses is the mobility (K), for many analytical applications, it has become routine to convert K into the calculated collision cross-section value (CCS or Ω) using Mason-Schamp equation (Eq.
-3)[@DOI:10.1007/s13361-019-02288-2;].
+3)[@DOI:10.1007/s13361-019-02288-2].
                         Ω=(3/16 〖(2π/μKT)〗^(1/2)  ze)/N0K0                                                               (Eq.2)
 The components of the equation are defined as follows: e, charge of an electron; z, ion charge; N0, buffer gas density; μ, reduced mass of the collision partners; kb, Boltzmann’s constant; and T, the drift region temperature.
 Although the Mason-Schamp equation isn't universally embraced, it is currently the primary formula the community uses to compute CCS.